You might look to Madonna for music tips or Barack Obama for inspiration. But would you turn to these rich and famous folks for financial advice?

 Net Worth: $15 Million

-50 Cent gained fame as a rapper, but he also is quite the savvy businessman.
-His deals include the $100 million he earned from his Vitaminwater investment, and a project-development deal with Starz.
+50 Cent gained fame as a rapper, but he has also made some savvy investments over the years.
+His deals include the $100 million he earned from his Vitaminwater investment and a project-development agreement with Starz.

 It is common for celebrities to invest in fashion and accessories.
-But it is rare to find a star focusing on gear that addresses occupational health issues.
+But it’s less common to find a star focused on gear that addresses occupational health issues.

 4. John Kerry: ConocoPhillips

 Former Secretary of State John Kerry is a vocal critic of fossil fuels and has warned of the economic and human costs they impose.
 He also said clean energy is the biggest economic opportunity the world has ever seen, according to a Huffington Post report.